 - You are under 16 years of age.

-- You are fishing from a licensed charter boat or from a licensed commercial fishing pier.
+- You are fishing with a licensed fishing guide or from a licensed commercial fishing pier.

 - You are fishing on a free fishing day—the first two Saturdays in June and July 4.

 - You possess a valid commercial tidal fish license.

 - You possess a Potomac River Fisheries Commission recreational fishing license.

 - You possess a Chesapeake Bay and Coastal Sport Fishing License.

 To Obtain a License or Saltwater Angler Registration:

 Go to compass.dnr.maryland.gov/dnrcompassportal, visit a Licensing and Registration Service Center or visit a license agent (select tackle shop or outdoor outfitter).